Pycord-Development/pycord/docs/api/enums.rst

         Represents a harmful link rule trigger.

         .. deprecated:: 2.4
-            Removed by Discord and merged into `spam`.
+            Removed by Discord and merged into :attr:`spam`.

 .. class:: AutoModEventType